Mario Kart Arcade GP: Gameplay

 Despite many similarities to the mainline Mario Kart titles, some key differences were implemented into Arcade GP.
 Rather than simply bumping into characters when colliding, characters now punch at one another.
 The game also uses Namco's "NamCam" system; once a player sits down in the arcade booth, it takes a photo of one's face.
 The photo is altered depending on what character the player chooses—for example, choosing Mario adds Mario's hat on the photo—and the photo hangs over the player character, making it easier for other players to recognize real people from computer-controlled ones.
 While the game still involves the collection and use of item to either attack other players or help boost one's own place in the race, the game contains far more items than most entries, upwards towards a 100 different items, though not all are available in all races.
 It contains many staple items from Mario Kart games, such as Koopa Shells as projectile weapons to be shot at other racers to slow them down, and Mario mushrooms to give a speed boost.
-Many new items were implemented as well, such as a Dr. Mario virus that blurs the players screen, and tornado, oil can, and "square tire" items that can be fired an other players to disrupt and slow them down.
+Many new items were implemented as well, such as a Dr. Mario virus that blurs the players screen, and tornado, oil can, and "square tire" items that can be fired at other players to disrupt and slow them down.
 Players may also purchase a rewritable "memory card" that can be inserted into the arcade machine to save information, stats, save items, and submit information in contests.

 The sequel, Mario Kart Arcade GP 2 retains and adds upon the content of the original Arcade GP.
 The game retains all of the playable characters from the first Arcade GP game, and adds two new ones—Waluigi from Nintendo's Mario franchise and Mametchi from Bandai Namco's Tamagotchi franchise.
 In addition to the original's race tracks and Cups, another two Cups of tracks are added to Arcade GP 2.
 New items were added to the game, such as the F.L.U.D.D. water device from Super Mario Sunshine and Tamagotchi toys themselves.
 The original "NamCam" system was improved in both image quality and expanded to have further alterations and effects added.
 Entirely new features include an announcer that provides play-by-play commentary on the race, and the ability for advanced players to unlock alternate hidden karts.

 The third title, Mario Kart Arcade GP DX, drew inspiration from Mario Kart 7 in including hang gliders and underwater driving segments, and a co-op mode similar to Mario Kart: Double Dash where two characters ride on a single vehicle, and the two players share control.
 The game also added a new set of courses themed around Namco Bandai's Taiko no Tatsujin series, and added its mascot, "Don-Chan", as a playable character.